Open Moderates: Operation

-Open Moderates are members of the European Centre-Right LGBT+ Alliance, a network of LGBT organizations within the European People's Party from nine different countries.
+Open Moderates are members of the European Centre-Right LGBT+ Alliance, a network of LGBT organizations within the European People's Party from nine countries.

 Leadership

 The chairman of Open Moderates is Kim Nilsson who was elected in 2019.
 There are also two vice-chairmen, Tobias Björk and Sophia Ahlin.
-Among passed board members there is, among others, the former migration minister Tobias Billström.
+Among past board members there is, among others, the former migration minister Tobias Billström.